Discussion 9: Scheme, Scheme Lists

 (expect (fit 25 2) #t) ; 3*3 + 4*4

 Presentation Time: As a group, come up with one sentence describing how your implementation makes sure that all n positive perfect squares are different (no repeats).
-Once your group agrees on an answer (or wants help), send a message to the #discuss-queue channel with the @discuss tag, your discussion group number, and the message "It fits!" and a member of the course staff will join your voice channel to hear your explanation and give feedback.
+Once your group agrees on an answer, pick someone who hasn't presented to the course staff recently to share your group's answer with your TA (in person or on Zoom).

 Scheme Lists & Quotation